🎉 NEW - LSL Unknown Management: By the Numbers | Learn More

 The map is a visualization tool that synthesizes the predictions of the mathematical model used in Flint to estimate the number and whereabouts of lead water service lines.
 In 2016, BlueConduit’s founders, Eric Schwartz, Jake Abernethy, and Jared Webb, were researchers at the University of Michigan who sought to use their data science expertise to help the team charged with replacing lead service lines to overcome challenges posed by the Flint Water Crisis.
 Flint’s water service line records were largely unreliable, meaning the City could not say how many lead pipes existed, nor where they were.
 Those records were missing for many residences, and even available ones were inaccurate.
 The predictive model that the researchers built assesses lead service line probability based on various characteristics about buildings and their surrounding area, including age of home and any previous line inspections or water tests.
 The model was therefore used to prioritize high risk areas for service line replacement, which accelerated the replacement of thousands of lead pipes in Flint.
 The team’s research was recognized as one of the top four award-winning papers at the 2018 Knowledge Discovery and Data Mining Conference, the top-ranked data science conference.
 You can learn how the pipe replacement project fits within the fight for safe drinking water in Flint by checking out the NRDC’s Flint page.

 Based on a 2017 court settlement, if you are a Flint resident who had an active water account in March 2017 or who has activated a new water account since March 2017, then you are eligible to have your water service line checked for lead, free to you.
 And, if your service line is made of lead or galvanized steel, the City will replace it with a copper pipe for free.
 The City needs your permission to check and/or replace the service line on your property.
-You can access a form to give the City permission to replace your service line.

 This map uses the information from that predictive model to visually communicate the information about replaced and remaining lead service line in Flint.
 The map is based on data received from the City and is updated each time new data arrives (approximately every month).